One reason I stopped writing this blog was because I was telling myself the lie that I didn’t have time to do it.

 More can be accomplished in small efforts, repeated consistently over time, than can be done in a one large crash-blast of activity.

 That convicted me.
-Since that come-to-Jesus meeting with my friend, ‘consistency‘ has become the goal for me, whether it’s exercise, healthy eating, building my business, or… writing this blog.
+Since that come-to-Jesus meeting with Dr. Hubert, ‘consistency‘ has become the goal for me, whether it’s exercise, healthy eating, building my business, or… writing this blog.